amplab/training/ampcamp/image-classification-with-pipelines.md

 1. A *pipeline* is made of *nodes* which have an expected input and output type.
 2. You can only fit together nodes if the output type of the first node matches the input type of the second node.
 3. Pipelines themselves can be thought of as "nodes" and can thus be composed to form new pipelines.
-4. Wherever possible, nodes should take RDDs as input and output.
+4. Wherever possible, nodes should take RDDs as input and produce them as output.
 This encourages node developers to think in data parallel terms.

 This type-safe approach allows us to check that a pipeline will have a reasonable chance of working at compile-time, leading to fewer issues when you